RFC 7030, the silliEST edition. Brought to you by Brandon @ cyb3r.sh

 https://silliest-ca.lab.cyb3r.sh/mtls-test

-Send only the leaf (--cert client.pem) and the server will reject the
+Send only the leaf (--cert client.pem) and the request will fail.

 /simplereenroll (sec 4.2.2)Reenrollment authenticates with the existing certificate via mTLS.
 No challenge